abelje/abel-wedding-database/README.md

 - GET '/api/rsvp/formsapi' - returns Google Forms json and updates database with people and email

 ## Setup
-Holds data required to populate the amount of people rsvp'd from a google form.

 Requirements to get Google Cloud to work for Google Forms API:

 - Follow documentation on how to create a new Project on Google Cloud ([info](https://developers.google.com/workspace/guides/create-project)) and enable apis.
 For example, Forms API is [here](https://developers.google.com/workspace/guides/enable-apis)